Combined Degree: Computer Science B.S. and Cybersecurity M.S.

 meeting their unique personal, academic, and career goals.
 Pursuing a

-The computer science major provides students with the intellectual foundations and experiences necessary to succeed professionally in the computing and information technology field.
-Cybersecurity is designed to help computing professionals expand their knowledge in the cybersecurity area, creating opportunities for advancement in the field.
-It will build skills to recognize, prepare for, defend against, and investigate current and future threats.
+The computer science major provides students with the foundations and experience to succeed in computing fields.
+The cybersecurity program is designed to help professionals expand their knowledge in the cybersecurity area, creating opportunities for advancement in the field.
+Students will build skills to recognize, prepare for, defend against, and investigate current and future threats.
+The combined program will best prepare students to develop new Cybersecurity tools and techniques.

 Qualified undergraduates may be admitted to the program and obtain both the B.S. in computer science and M.S. in cybersecurity within the accelerated time frame.